Oral Minoxidil Hair Treatment

 Where can I get low-dose oral minoxidil in the UK?

-Because it is a prescription-only medication, you will be required to have a consultation with a doctor to assess if you are a suitable candidate before the prescription of low-dose oral minoxidil can be supplied.
+Because oral minoxidil is a prescription-only medication, you will be required to have a consultation with a doctor to assess if you are a suitable candidate before the prescription of low-dose oral minoxidil can be supplied.

 If you are looking for minoxidil tablets in the UK to treat your hair loss, contact us to book a consultation with Dr Bonaros at his Glasgow clinic.